greatscottgadgets/greatfet/docs/source/board_naming.rst

 Code Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When we start working on a neighbor or other hardware design related to the GreatFET project, we assign a code name to the board.
 Our code names are names of flowers, and we usually choose a name starting with the next letter in the alphabet.
-We update the `list of neighbors <https://github.com/greatscottgadgets/greatfet/wiki/Neighbors>`__ as soon as a name is selected.
+We update the :ref:`list of neighbors <neighbors>` as soon as a name is selected.